The Elite Five: My Top Credit Cards Delivering Maximum Value

 Annual Fee: $99

 Additionally, I use this card for JetBlue purchases to earn 6x points on all JetBlue flights, surpassing the earning rate of other premium cards on airline purchases.
-The card also offers other benefits, such as receiving 5,000 bonus points on your account anniversary and getting 10% of your points back on reward travel.
+The card also offers other benefits, such as receiving 5,000 bonus points on your account anniversary and getting 10% of your points back on reward flights.

-Center: Amex Platinum: The Big Boy
+Center: Amex Platinum (The Big Boy)

 My Favorite Quality: Airport Lounge Access